-The Swiss high voltage grid is one of the country’s critical infrastructure.
-The fault tolerance is close to zero.
+The Swiss high voltage grid is part of the country’s critical infrastructure.
+Fault tolerance is close to zero.
 However, Europe’s energy system is changing massively and the demand for electricity continues to increase.
-In this situation, Swissgrid, the owner and operator of the national extra-high voltage grid, uses its 2022 strategy to lay the foundation for the future of electricity in Switzerland.
-This increases the demand for communication and public relations.
+In this situation, Swissgrid, the owner and operator of the national extra-high-voltage grid, conceived its new strategy to lay the foundation for the future electricity supply in Switzerland.
+This increased the demand for communication and public relation activities.

-Swissgrid anticipates the growing demands on communication with a sharper brand positioning.
-Scholtysik & Partner supports Swissgrid in sharpening their brand identity, anchoring the brands strategy within the company and designing and integrating the corporate image.
+Swissgrid prepared for these growing demands with a revised brand positioning.
+Scholtysik & Partner supported Swissgrid in sharpening the brand identity, implementing the brand strategy within the company and redesigning the corporate visual identity.

 Active dialogue and variable design

 Clear, adaptable and quick to the point.
 This is how Swissgrid communicates and that’s the way their identity should feel like.
 Therefore we developed a highly variable system of a few powerful elements: a constantly changing, yet always self-similar composition of the familiar logo, powerful typography and the striking “Powerbar”, an adaptive and – wherever possible – animated color stripe.